dmarx/ComfyUI-Keyframed/README.md

 ## Scheduling

 These nodes work together to facilitate transitioning through a sequence of conditionings (i.e. prompts).
 We'll call this sequence the "schedule" of the conditionings.
 The primary use case here is for manipulating the positive prompt, i.e. for building a "prompt schedule".
-Given a particular time (e.g. frame id) in an animation seuquence, we can query the prompt schedule at that time to get the appropriate conditioning to pass to the KSampler.
+Given a particular time (e.g. frame id) in an animation sequence, we can query the prompt schedule at that time to get the appropriate conditioning to pass to the KSampler.

 Reference the [Prompt Scheduling Workflow](https://github.com/dmarx/ComfyUI-Keyframed/tree/dev?tab=readme-ov-file#prompt-scheduling) for a demonstrative example